 Sadly, Mary Ann passed away in Allentown on Oct.
 25, 1895.

-In the summer of 1914, he endured the untimely death of his son Clinton due to heart valve disease.
+In the summer of 1912, he grieved at the death of married daughter Emma Wilson, and then again the summer of 1914 endured the untimely death of son Clinton.
 Over the duration of his last years, Benjamin lived at 206 North Second Street in Allentown.
 His physician F.B.
 Schiner treated him for chronic rheumatism, heart disease, nervous prostration, kidney trouble, failing eyesight and congestion of the livery.

 Son Clinton Lewis Gaumer (1866-1914) was born on Sept.
 9, 1866 in Upper Macungie Township, Lehigh County.
+As a young teenager, circa 1880, he went to work for a woolen mill in Allentown.
 He wedded Alice Kincade ( ? - ? ).
 They lived at 205 Bryan Street in Allentown.
 The couples' known offspring were Raymond A. Gaumer, Florence Armbruster and Jessie Dooren.
 Clinton supported the family through his work as a signalman on the Central Railroad.
 Suffering from heart valve disease, diagnosed in May 1914, he endured for only three months and died on Aug.
 6, 1914, at the age of 47 years, 10 months and 27 days.
 Burial was in East End Cemetery.
-Their son Raymond (1890-1964), a 44-year railroad employee, married Helen Hiskey in 1909 and was president and financial secretary of the Riverside Drum and Bugle Corps.